 ● When the wine was gone, Jesus' mother said to him, "They have no more wine."
 (John 2:3)

-It was there at the marriage at Cana where the first miracle occurred.
+It was there at the wedding at Cana where the first miracle occurred.
 Jesus turns water into wine in front of all present.
-There is no proof that anyone went to Mary to get to Jesus, unlike how the Catholic church sometimes presents Jesus' first miracle.
+There is no proof that anyone went to Mary to get to Jesus, unlike how the Catholic church sometimes presents the first miracle of Jesus.
 They usually cite it to show Mary as a mediator between people in need and Jesus, which is very unbiblical.
 The truth is, Mary discovered they were low on wine and mentioned this to the Lord Jesus.
 Apparently, Jesus and his disciples were unaware they had run out of wine.
 Maybe because they were not drinking the wine.
 Hence, it had to be brought to their attention, which Mary did.

 ● "Dear woman, why do you involve me?"
 Jesus replied.
 "My time has not yet come."
 His mother said to the servants, "Do whatever he tells you."
 (John 2:4,5)